Shatanjay Sudha

 - Country, currency, and tax context:

-- Financial goals, timeline, and liquidity needs:
+- Goals, time horizon, and liquidity needs:

 - Current savings, emergency fund, and debt position:

-- Existing investments or portfolio structure:
+- Existing investments, accounts, and portfolio structure:

 Intermediate